Coping With Epilepsy Neurofeedback Practitioner Directory

 Juvenile Myoclonic Epilepsy since 1982

 One year of problems and too many doctors.
 Three ER visits at three different hospitals and those three doctors did not help.
-One GP following the first seizure and he recommended a psychiatrist.
-One Gyno/Endo and she recommended birth control pills (and recommended an ER visit when I called after seizure #3.
+One GP following the first sz and he recommended a psychiatrist.
+One Gyno/Endo and she recommended birth control pills (and recommended an ER visit when I called after sz #3.
 One brain surgeon (recommended by the ER) who said the problem is 'too deep for surgery'.
 One endocrinologist at GW Hospital who saw blood readings which were not normal and prescribed Metformin.
 It's been about three months and my wife has only once said she heard a "noise" which precedes, but rarely precipitates, a seizure.
 I wish we could find a better pill, but we're very happy so far.
 One thing that seemed to accompany the seizure activity was extreeeme dryness (eyes, thirst, etc.).

 I never counted doctors before this poll.
 I think it was #7 who prescribed Metformin.
 Maybe it's a lucky number, but it doesn't sound like my luck.
 Who will be #8?
 YOW